digitaldrummerj/digitaldrummerj.me/content/posts/draft/2022/02/021422-hugo-get-started.md

 At this point we only have a shell of a website.
 For the design is the website, Hugo allows us to add themes to control the look and feel.

-For the purpose of this Hugo series, I created a [starter theme](https://github.com/digitaldrummerj/hugo-theme-clean-blog-bootstrap) for us to use based on this website.

 There are two ways to install a theme.
 You can make the theme a gitsubmodule or you can download the theme and unzip it into the themes directory under your website.

 There are pros and cons to both options.